 This table shows the number of buys/sells for the past 3 months and number of buys/sells for the past 12 months from insiders.
 We can see for FB, that the number of sells outweighed the number of sells in both the past 3months and 12months.
 To get a better picture of the amount of share activity, please refer to the chart below.

-This table shows the amount of net activity in shares.
-The Blue and Orange bars show the total amount of shares brought and sold by insiders in the past 3months and 12 months respectively.
-The Green bar shows the total amount of shares brought and sold by Institutional Holders over the past year.
-Apple stands out in this bar graph, where Institutions have sold over 90m shares over the past year.
+This table shows the net activity in shares.
+The blue and orange bars show the total amount of shares brought and sold by insiders in the past 3months and 12 months respectively.
+The green bar shows the total amount of shares brought and sold by Institutional Holders over the past year.
+Apple stands out from the other stocks in this bar graph as, Institutions have sold over 90m shares of the company over the past year.

-Nasdaq shows ownership information from institutions and the below picture shows the % that Institutions hold, the number of holders, the number of shares and the value of the holdings.
+NASDAQ shows ownership information from institutions and the below picture shows the percentage that Institutions hold, the number of holders, the number of shares and the value of the holdings.

-Conclusion: Trends in Short Interest, Ownership Activity and Insider Trades can give you more factors when doing analysis on your stock.
+Conclusion: Trends in Short Interest, Ownership Activity and Insider Trades can show you more factors to apply to the analysis on your stock.
 That could help you make better-informed decisions about buying or selling at particular points in time.